-Conductor MARTIN PEARLMAN is among this country's leading interpreters of Baroque and Classical music on both period and modern instruments.
-Hailed for his "fresh, buoyant interpretations," and his "vivid realizations teeming with life," Pearlman has been acclaimed for more than thirty years in the orchestral, choral, and operatic repertoire from Monteverdi to Beethoven.
+Hailed for his “fresh, buoyant interpretations” and his “vivid realizations teeming with life,” Martin Pearlman has been acclaimed for 40 years in the orchestral, choral, and operatic repertoire from Monteverdi to Beethoven.